maneeshchaturvedi/the-end-of-software-engineering/Part-III/chapter-09-fast-not-correct.md

 ---

+## Six Months Later

+*[Composite outcome based on fintech companies adopting AI-assisted development, late 2023-2024]*

+By January 2024, Brian's role had evolved in ways he hadn't anticipated.
+The company that had nearly fired him in July 2023 for moving too fast had promoted him to VP of Engineering in December.

+The transformation had been remarkable:

+- Deployment frequency: 31.7 changes per week (sustained, up from 2.3)
+- Mean time to detection: 8 minutes average (down from hours-to-weeks)
+- Mean time to recovery: 47 minutes average (down from 3 days)
+- User impact from bugs: down 94% despite higher deployment frequency
+- Financial integrity issues: zero in the past six months (automated checks caught everything)
+- Revenue: up 23% (faster feature iteration meant faster product-market fit learning)

+But the number that struck Brian most was developer satisfaction.
+His team's engagement scores had increased 41%.
+Engineers were shipping features in days instead of months.
+They were learning faster.
+Iterating faster.
+The feedback loops that had previously taken weeks now took hours.

+The CFO who'd questioned him in July had become his biggest advocate.
+"We're not just moving faster," she'd told the board.
+"We're learning faster, which means we're making better strategic decisions based on real data instead of month-old hunches."

+Brian's team had grown from 35 to 48 engineers, but their output had increased far more than 37%.
+They'd built comprehensive monitoring infrastructure—every service instrumented, every business metric tracked in real-time, automated alerts for financial anomalies, reconciliation checks running continuously.

+The work felt completely different.
+Instead of preventing failures through careful, slow process, they were building systems that made failures visible instantly and recoverable automatically.
+Each piece of monitoring infrastructure they created made thousands of future deployments safer.

+What surprised Brian most was the cultural shift.
+The first time a junior engineer's AI-assisted code caused a production bug (detected in 4 minutes, fixed in 23 minutes, total user impact minimal), Brian had expected the team to revert to careful, slow practices.
+Instead, they treated it as a learning opportunity—improved the automated checks to catch that pattern, documented the lesson, and moved on.

+Speed hadn't compromised safety.
+Speed had become the safety mechanism.
+And the infrastructure that enabled fast recovery had proven more valuable than all the careful prevention processes they'd abandoned.

+Brian thought about those three sleepless nights in July 2023, wondering if he'd destroyed his career by moving too fast.
+He'd learned that the real risk wasn't moving fast.
+It was moving fast without the infrastructure to detect and recover from failures faster than damage could accumulate.

+The old model—slow and careful—had felt safe.
+But the data proved it had been an illusion.
+Slow detection and slow recovery had meant larger impact when failures inevitably occurred.
+Fast iteration with instant feedback had delivered both better products and genuine safety.

+---

 ## Key Takeaways

+- **Brian Chen's journey**: Fintech engineering leader facing career-ending scrutiny after accelerating deployments 10x, proves fast-and-recoverable beats slow-and-careful
+- **The Tuesday crisis**: 3-country currency bug detected in 11 minutes, fixed in 25 minutes—Maya Rodriguez's incident that could have been catastrophic with slow feedback
 - **Fast humans ≠ fast machines**: Human acceleration reduces quality due to fatigue and stress; machine acceleration can increase quality through consistency
 - **"Move fast and break things" failed when feedback loops were slower than deployment cycles**: The problem wasn't speed, it was deploying faster than you could detect damage
 - **Rapid iteration reaches correct answers faster**: Six days of fast experimentation beats nine weeks of careful planning when the feedback is immediate
 - **Correctness redefined**: In modern infrastructure, correct means "detected fast, contained automatically, fixed before damage accumulates," not "perfect on first deployment"
 - **Predictable errors beat random variance**: AI's consistent mistake patterns enable systematic verification; human variability requires expensive human review
-- **Speed becomes the safety mechanism**: When mean time to detection is minutes and mean time to recovery is hours, shipping ten times faster can reduce total user impact by 90%
+- **Speed becomes the safety mechanism**: Mean time to detection 8 minutes, recovery 47 minutes, user impact down 94% despite 10x more deployments
+- **The $47K reconciliation bug**: Counter-example showing when fast failed—moving faster than monitoring could detect financial integrity issues
+- **Six months later**: Brian promoted to VP, 31.7 deployments/week sustained, zero financial integrity issues, developer satisfaction up 41%
 - **The shrinking domain of "slow and careful"**: Life-critical, irreversible, and compliance-heavy systems still need traditional rigor, but they're a minority of software work
-- **Recovery speed matters more than prevention**: In systems with good observability and rollback, the ability to fix fast is more valuable than the ability to prevent everything

 The question isn't whether AI-accelerated development is risky.
 It's whether the old model was actually as safe as we believed—or whether we confused "slow" with "careful" and "process" with "safety."
-The data increasingly suggests that in most domains, fast feedback and rapid recovery provide better safety than slow prevention ever did.
+Brian Chen's experience proves that in most domains, fast feedback and rapid recovery provide better safety than slow prevention ever did—but only when you've built the infrastructure to make every type of breakage immediately visible.